Vyral/greg-harrelson-recruiting/_drafts/the-importance-of-coaching--how-to-find-the-right-coach-for-you.md

 {% include youtube.html %}

-I believe that every real estate agent should have a coach—here’s why.
+<center>I believe that every real estate agent should have a coach—here’s why.</center>

 If you’re looking to build and sustain a profitable business, then you need to hire a coach.
 I believe all real estate agents (and all professionals in any industry) should hire a coach.